2025 Paint Out Schedule

 Critique Topic: Color harmony

-Directions from Durango: North on Highway 550 approx. 50 miles
+Directions from Durango: North on Highway 550 approximately 50 miles

 Directions from Farmington: Highwsy 550 North to Durango, then follow directions from Durango